fossgis/osmdata/master/README.md

 * Add a new project.
 * Add one or more of your ssh public keys.
 * Add a new API token to the project.
 Put the API token somewhere safe.
-* Create a hcloud context: `hcloud context create osmdata`.
+* Create a hcloud context on your own machine: `hcloud context create osmdata`.
   It will ask you for the token you have just created.
-* Create a new server.
+* Create a new cloud server.
 Instead of `$SSH_KEY` use the name of your ssh key you have just set up.
 (You can also use the `--ssh-key` option multiple times to add several keys.)
+On your own machine run:

 ```
 hcloud server create \